miguelmota/alexa-voice-service.js/README.md

 > Library for interacting with [Alexa Voice Service (AVS)](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service) in the browser.

 NOTE: THIS LIBRARY IS STILL IN DEVELOPMENT.
+Expected Alpha version in May.

 Things you can do with this library now: